hojel/comicdav/README.md

 # comicdav

-proxy to view comics(manga) as webdav service
+proxy to view comics(manga) as webdav file

 ## How to use